arz-2/24-788_mini_project/README.md

-# QM9 Molecular Property Prediction: GCN vs. DimeNet++
+# QM9 Molecular Property Prediction: GCN vs. DimeNet++ vs. EGNN
 Codebase for the Course Mini-Project — **24-788 Introduction to Deep Learning (Spring 2026)**.

 **Task**: Predict the HOMO-LUMO gap (Δε, target index 4) of small organic molecules from the QM9 dataset (~130k molecules), framed as a graph regression problem.